espruino/BangleApps/apps/gpssetup/README.md

 ## Goals

-To develop app that sets the GPS up to run with the lowest possible power consumption.
+To develop an app that configures the GPS to run with the lowest possible power consumption.

+Example power consumption of the GPS while powered on:

 * An app that turns on the GPS and constantly displays the screen will use around 75mA, the battery will last between 3-4 hours.

-* Using the GPS in a Widget in Super-E Power Saving Mode (PSM) with the screen off most of the time, will consume around 35mA and you might get 10hrs before a recharge.
+* Using the GPS with Super-E Power Saving Mode (PSM) with the screen off most of the time, will consume around 35mA and you might get 10hrs before a recharge.

 * Using the GPS in Power Saving Mode On/Off (PSMOO) with suitable settings can reduce the average consumption to around 15mA.
 A